orbitsdev/luckybet-admin/bets_api.md

-# Cancelled Bets API Documentation
+# Bets API Documentation

 ## Endpoint
 ```
-GET /api/betting/cancelled
+GET /api/betting
 ```

 ## Description
-Retrieves a paginated list of cancelled bets for the authenticated teller.
-The endpoint supports various filtering options and defaults to showing today's cancelled bets if no date is specified.
+Retrieves a paginated list of bets for the authenticated teller.
+The endpoint supports various filtering options and can return all bets or paginated results.

 ## Authentication
 - Requires Bearer token authentication